mahlonmarvin/MSc-Codes/README.md

 # MATLAB_PROJECTS
-This repository is for all projects done with MATLAB software
+This repository is for all projects done with MATLAB/Simulink